AndyCW/MovesenseDotNet/README.md

 # MovesenseDotNet
 Movesense .NET SDK for Xamarin Android and Xamarin iOS.
 Xamarin Forms supported for both shared project and shared library configurations.

-**UPDATED 2 July 2018 - iOS now supported**
+**UPDATED 5 December 2018 - Latest MDS Libraries now supported. v1.7.2 of the Android and iOS libraries are now wrapped by this plugin.
+Install Plugin.Movesense v1.7.2.1 from NuGet to get this update.**

+**IMPORTANT SETUP FOR ANDROID PROJECTS for Plugin.Movesense v1.7.2.1** The latest version of the Android Mds library requires java8 features that are not supported by Xamarin tools in Visual Studio 2017.
+You must use Visual Studio 2019 (Preview) and a specific build of the Xamarin.Android SDK to successfully build your Xamarin Android project with this version of Plugin.Movesense.
+See the *Building Android Projects for v1.7.2.1* instructions in the **Setup for Android projects** instructions below.

 ## Movesense Plugin Developer Guide
 The Xamarin .NET API for Movesense is available on **NuGet** as a Plugin.
-It is currently in beta so in NuGet Package manager, make sure you check the **Include prerelease** checkbox, then browse for *Movesense*.
-You should see three packages available:
+If you search in NuGet Package manager for *Movesense*, you will see three packages available:
   * **Plugin.Movesense** - this is the package you should reference in your project.
 It has the full .NET API for programming for connectivity to Movesense devices, and also includes the *MovesenseBindingAndroid* and *MovesenseBindingiOS* packages which are the C# bindings around the native Android Mdslib.aar and iOS libmds.a libraries
   * **MovesenseBindingAndroid** - this package is the C# binding around the native Android Mdslib.aar library.
 You do not need to reference this package separately as it is configured as a dependency of the Plugin.Movesense package.
   * **MovesenseBindingiOS** - this package is the C# binding around the native iOS libmds.a library.
 You do not need to reference this package separately as it is configured as a dependency of the Plugin.Movesense package.

   ![Image of NuGet Package Manager](Images/NuGet.PNG)

-  Add the **Plugin.Movesense** package to all your projects: to the Xamarin Android and Xamarin iOS projects and also, if you are using it, to the .NET Standard project containing your shared code.
+  The *only* one you need to add to your projects is the **Plugin.Movesense** package, the binding projects are defined as dependencies in the Plugin.Movesense package so will be installed automatically.
+Add the Plugin.Movesense package to all your projects: to the Xamarin Android and Xamarin iOS projects and also, if you are using it, to the .NET Standard project containing your shared code.

 ## Using the Movesense Plugin in your Xamarin App
 To use the Movesense Plugin in your own app:
   * Create your Xamarin Android, Xamarin iOS or Xamarin Forms project
-  * Add reference to the **Plugin.Movesense** NuGet package to your Xamarin Android and Xaamrin iOS projects and - if you are using Xamarin Forms configured with common code in a class library - to your .NET Standard class library contining your shared code.
+  * Add reference to the **Plugin.Movesense** NuGet package to your Xamarin Android and Xamarin iOS projects and - if you are using Xamarin Forms configured with common code in a class library - to your .NET Standard class library contining your shared code.

 ### Setup for Android projects

   * **IMPORTANT:** the native MdsLib.aar library that is included in the Movesense Plugin does not support 64 bit targets.
-Therefore, you *must* change the supported architectutes of your Xamarin Android project.
+Therefore, you *must* change the supported architectures of your Xamarin Android project.
 To set this, go to Project Properties - Android Options, scroll down to the bottom and then click Advanced.
-In the Advanced Android Options window, click Supported Architectures and deselect **x86_64** and **arm64-v8a**
+In the Advanced Android Options window, click Supported Architectures and deselect **x86_64** and **arm64-v8a**.
+[If shown, also deselect **armeabi** as this architecture is no longer supported by the Xamarin tools]
   * Also on the Advanced Android Options page, you may need to increase the **Java Max Heap Size** value.
 Suggest you set this to **1G**.
 If you do not set this, your compilation may fail with Memory Exceeded error.

     ![Image of Advanced Android Options](Images/AndroidOptions.PNG)